 The course is presented in 10 sessions referred to collectively as 'Philosophy and Wisdom'.
 The content of each session is a follows:-

-Note: Depending on the term in which you start and the centre you attend you may receive alternative content - see further details below.
+Note: Depending on the term in which you start and the centre you attend you may receive alternative content - see further details in the note below.

 1. The Wisdom Within - Philosophy means the love of wisdom.
 Our course is intended to show how philosophy may help us enjoy richer, less stressful and more useful lives.
 This opening session considers these aims further, and introduces simple exercises in mindfulness and the application of wisdom which can be practised in daily life.